Meta Andromeda: How to Fix Facebook & Instagram Ads Under the New Algorithm

 Meta Andromeda is Meta’s next-generation ad retrieval system.
 It’s built to personalise ad delivery at an unprecedented scale.

-Marketers must learn how to utilise Meta andromeda effectively.
+Marketers must learn how to utilise Meta Andromeda effectively.

 In simple terms, Andromeda doesn’t just rank ads by engagement anymore.
 It actively retrieves the best possible ad for each user in real time.
 It scans tens of millions of ad options, compares creative performance, and decides which ad to show based on live behaviour, context, and inferred intent.

 It’s powered by deep neural networks and high-end AI hardware, including NVIDIA Grace Hopper and Meta’s own MTIA chips.
-This upgrade cut ad delivery latency from seconds to milliseconds.
+This upgrade cut the ad delivery latency from seconds to milliseconds.
 That means if someone in Chatswood watches a gym reel, Andromeda can deliver a matching fitness ad almost instantly.

 Adapting to Meta Andromeda allows for more personalised ad experiences.